MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Azure Storage private endpoints and Media Services

-With a virtual network and private endpoints for storage accounts, use the private endpoint to access the storage account from your on-premises network.
-The private endpoint will block all internet access to the storage account.
+With a virtual network and private endpoints for storage accounts, use the private endpoint and Private Link service to access the storage account from your on-premises network.
+This will block all internet access to the storage account.
 As a trusted service, Media Services is still able to access the storage account via the public interface.

 > [!NOTE]
 > Media Services always uses the public endpoint to access storage accounts.
 Creating a private endpoint for a storage account does not affect how Media Services accesses the storage account.